smurve/yainn/src/main/scala/org/smurve/yainn/experiments/Ex_01_MinimalExperiment.md

   88       Diamond
 ```

-The experiment creates a fully connected network with a single hidden layer
+The experiment creates a fully connected network with one hidden layer

 ```
     val W0 = Nd4j.rand(nh, nx, seed) - 0.5